upat1234/weather/README.txt

 Description: Provides a logistic regression model and feedforward neural network for weather prediction.

+ALL EXAMPLES OF RESULTS ARE DERIVED FROM 2014 TO 2024 DATA!!!

 Installation:
  - Install .py files
  - Install numpy